Martial Arts Apprenticeship Program

-I offer the following for your consideration regarding the seven-month Cheng Hsin Apprentice Program.
+I offer the following for your consideration regarding the eight-month Cheng Hsin Apprentice Program.

 First let me try to orient you a bit to such an undertaking.
 In the past, the Apprentice Program dealt primarily with such principles as clarity, honesty, accountability, keeping one’s word, commitment, integrity, and personal transformation, before tackling such subjects as martial skills and teaching skills.
 It was a very challenging course as well as a very rewarding one.
 Not everyone finished.
 Such a reorientation to one’s relationship to life, self, reality, others, etc., is a powerful part of this undertaking.
 Although in this particular course we will focus primarily on learning the Cheng Hsin martial skills, there will also be occasion for ontological work, mind work, and, to some degree, undertaking a personal transformation.
 This is not easy.
 It requires trust and discipline.

 That is one reason I want every applicant to have done some work with me prior to this program.
 Some have expressed interest without having attended a workshop or camp.
 This is not a good idea.
 You’d be getting into something of which you have no experience, and only a slight idea of the reality of such an undertaking.
 It will be hard work, NOT a fantasy.
 I suspect that many of the people who would like to entertain such a fantasy will in the end find it “impossible” to attend.
 Yet, consistent with the apprentice program of the past: one creates commitment, all else follows.
 I am always ready and willing to be surprised by an individual’s level of commitment.
 This work is about creating possibilities, not being stuck behind circumstance.